haghard/docker-compose-akka-cluster/README.md

    doesn't scale well in theory, in practice we group and co-locate entities together within partitions and therefore compress the registry to store information about the entire partition rather than individual entity.
 In this case, a shard ID is a composite key of a (shardID, entityID) tuple.
 This is how e.g. `akka-cluster-sharding` or `riak-core` works.
    Frequently, some subset of hot (frequently used) partitions may be cached on each node to reduce a number of requests to the central registry, or even the registry itself may be a replicated store.

-3) We could also use distributed hash tables - where our entity key is hashed and then mapped into specific node that is responsible for holding resources belonging to that specific subset of key space (a range of all possible hash values).
-Sometimes this may mean, that we miss a node at first try because cluster state is changing, and more hops need to apply.
-Although `Apache Cassandra` and `ScyllaDB` is known for using this approach(at least at the moment of writing), it is a source of many errors (https://www.slideshare.net/ScyllaDB/scylla-summit-2022-making-schema-changes-safe-with-raft-251141793).
+3) We could also use distributed hash tables - where our entity key is hashed and then mapped into a specific node that is responsible for holding resources belonging to that specific subset of key space.
+Sometimes, this may mean that we miss a node on the first try because the cluster state is changing, and more hops need to be applied.
+Although `Apache Cassandra` and `ScyllaDB` are known for using this approach (at least at the moment of writing), the approach is a source of many errors (https://www.slideshare.net/ScyllaDB/scylla-summit-2022-making-schema-changes-safe-with-raft-251141793).

-In this project, although the `RingMaster` holds a distributed hash ring of hashed keys, it's also deployed as cluster singleton, so it's a combination of 2 and 3.
+In this project, although the `RingMaster` holds a distributed hash ring of hashed keys, it's also deployed as a cluster singleton, so it's a combination of points 2 and 3 above.

 ### Implementation idea (Sharding and Replication)

-`akka-cluster-sharding` enables running at most one instance of a give actor in the cluster at any point in time acting as a consistency boundary.
-That's exactly what we want our shards to be.
-Each process starts knowing its shard name (`alpha`, `betta` or `gamma`).
-It uses the given shard name as a cluster role and starts sharding on that role.
-Moreover, it will allocate only one instance of `DeviceDigitalTwin` per node as we have one-to-one mapping between the shard and entity.
+`akka-cluster-sharding` enables running at most one instance of a particular actor in the cluster, acting as a consistency boundary at any point in time.
+That's exactly what we want.
+Each process knowns its name from the start i.e. (`alpha`, `betta` or `gamma`).
+It uses the given shard name as a cluster role and starts sharding on the nodes that belong that role.
+Moreover, it allocates only one instance of `DeviceDigitalTwin` per node, as we have one-to-one mapping between the shard and the entity.

 For example, on each node that belongs to `alpha` role, we allocate only one sharded entity.
 Combination of host ip and port is used for shard/entity name, therefore it guarantees